dneise/analysis_calls/ctapipe_integration_report_20171212.md

 - don't require users to have the low-level libraries (make the import fail gracefully, so they are optional)
 - in the CI system, make sure we do have all the low-level libraries so the testing can be made.

-I translated this into this list for SST1M's protozfits reader
+A translation of this list for SST1M's protozfits reader might be:

 - [x] high-level event source in ctapipe.io, like [in #598 in ctapipe.io.zfits](https://github.com/dneise/ctapipe/blob/3a8df3561a49d8eb777cc1b9eab56fd3f9cd459d/ctapipe/io/zfits.py#L29)
 - [x] external package, like [as this tar ball](http://www.isdc.unige.ch/~lyard/repo/ProtoZFitsReader-0.42.Python3.5.Linux.x86_64.tar.gz)